brentvollebregt/nitratine.net/posts/simulate-mouse-events-in-python/post.md

 ![Installing pynput](/posts/how-to-get-mouse-clicks-with-python/pynput1.png)

-To double check that it was installed successfully, open up IDLE and execute the command ```import pynput```; no errors should occur.
+To double-check that it was installed successfully, open up IDLE and execute the command ```import pynput```; no errors should occur.

 ![Testing pynput](/posts/how-to-get-mouse-clicks-with-python/pynput2.png)

 ## Simulating Mouse Events
 Create a new script and save it somewhere so you can easily run the script.
-Import Button and Controller from pynput.mouse.
+Import `Button` and `Controller` from `pynput.mouse`.

 ```python
 from pynput.mouse import Button, Controller
 ```

-Make a variable called mouse and set it to an instance of Controller.
-Now using the mouse variable we can control the mouse.
+Make a variable called `mouse` and set it to an instance of `Controller`.
+Now using the `mouse` variable we can control the mouse.

 ```python
 mouse = Controller()
 ```

 ### Finding the Position of the Mouse
-To find the position of the mouse we can use mouse.position.
+To find the position of the mouse we can use `mouse.position`.
 This will return a tuple of two integers.
 The first integer is the x position and the second integer is the y position.
 This is relative to the top left of the screen; x getting bigger is going right and y getting bigger is going down.

 ```python
 print ("Current position: " + str(mouse.position))
 ```

 ### Setting the Position of the Mouse
-To set the position of the mouse we can use mouse.position again.
+To set the position of the mouse we can use `mouse.position` again.
 By setting this to an x and y point, the mouse position will be updated immediately.

 ```python
 mouse.position = (10, 20)
 ```

-### Moving the Mouse Relative to it's Position
+### Moving the Mouse Relative to Its Position
-Instead of getting the mouses position and calculating where it needs to be moved to if you want to move it a distance relative, we can use mouse.move.
-Passing an x and y integers to this will move the mouse relative to it's current position.
+Instead of getting the mouses position and calculating where it needs to be moved to, if you want to move it a distance relative to the current position, we can use `mouse.move`.
+Passing an x and y integers to this will move the mouse relative to its current position.
 For example, if I wanted to move it to the right by 20 pixels and up by 13 pixels, I would use:

 ```python
 mouse.move(20, -13)
 ```

 ### Clicking Buttons on the Mouse
-To click buttons on the mouse, we would use mouse.click.
-Passing a button from the Button class imported and an integer, we can preform single, double and triple clicks for any button.
+To click buttons on the mouse, we would use `mouse.click`.
+Passing a button from the Button class imported and an integer, we can perform single, double and triple clicks for any button.

 ```python
 # Click the left button